jsabic/StatusBar.Xamarin/README.md

 ### Introduction

-Setting statusbar and navigation bar color is common requrement of mobile application design.
+Setting StatusBar and NavigationBar color is common requirement of mobile application design.
-Navigation bar is shared xamarin component for iOS and Android so its color can be changed easily from shared project.
-On the other hand status bar must be handled nativly on both platforms.
+NavigationBar is shared Xamarin component for iOS and Android so its color can be changed easily from shared project.
+On the other hand, StatusBar must be handled natively on both platforms.

-### Navigation bar color
+### NavigationBar color

-To set navigation bar color we are going to use xamarin xaml styles and dynamc resource binding.
-Since navigation bar color is property of navigation page, so we need to define style for navigation page and dinamicaly bind its BarBackgroundColor to NavigationBarColor resource.
+To set NavigationBar color we are going to use Xamarin xaml styles and dynamic resource binding.
+Since NavigationBar background color is property of navigation page all we need to do is define style for navigation page and dinamicaly bind its BarBackgroundColor to NavigationBarColor resource.
-Using DynamicResource binding every time NavigationBarColor is changed, all resources bindied to its value will be updated.
+Using DynamicResource binding every time NavigationBarColor is changed, all resources bound to its value will be updated.

 ```csharp
 <Application.Resources>